-To get reimbursed for rental car needs, either you or the at-fault driver must have rental car coverage.
+To get reimbursement for a rental car, either you or the at-fault driver must have rental car coverage.
 You must also carry collision coverage to get your vehicle repaired by your carrier.

-You may speak to an insurance adjuster or even your own insurance company regarding rental car reimbursement.
+You may speak to an insurance adjuster or even your own insurance company regarding getting reimbursement for a rental car.
 It is crucial to understand your rights and options when dealing with insurance companies.
 You also want to ensure your vehicle is repaired or replaced for a fair price.

-Here are the steps to take to get your vehicle repaired, and in the meantime, get reimbursed for rental car use so you can get around and carry on with your life as usual.
+Here are the steps to take to get your vehicle repaired, and in the meantime, get reimbursement for rental a car so you can get around and carry on with your life as usual.

 Many folks, possibly including you, are hesitant to use their own insurance coverage.
 It seems wrong and unfair.
 If someone else caused you harm, why should your insurance company pay for this?

 There are three reasons why you should use your own coverage: